Alex-Toucan/plans/Response.md

 In my opinion, and only my opinion, Dev is not made for you.
 I somehow care about you more than him, and that says a lot.
 I really wish you and Dev would break up soon, because he is a piece of shit, and he is only going to damage you more.
 I know you say you're fine with it, but are you?

 I do not mean to sound like a hypocrite, but I treat you better than Dev, I care about you better than Dev, and I overall treat you more like a fucking human being than Dev.
+Get yourself a better man, please.
+I know it is his first relationship, but he does not sound ready for it.

 Again, I do not intend to change our friendship.
 Make the right choice, Abby.
 Being a people pleaser is hurting you.